This Tax Strategy (“Strategy”) aims to support:

 Regular meetings are held with our tax advisors to ensure that we are aware of legislative changes.
 Advisors will also be consulted in relation to non-routine transactions (for example, tax advice on land and property transactions).

-Further to the tax policy, IRIS has a zero-tolerance policy on tax evasion including the activities which facilitate it.
-Consequently, IRIS is committed to ensuring that its businesses meet the compliance obligations of the UK corporate criminal offence of failure to prevent the facilitation of tax evasion.
+Further to the tax policy, we have a zero-tolerance policy on tax evasion including the activities which facilitate it.
+Consequently, we are committed to ensuring that our businesses meet the compliance obligations of the UK corporate criminal offence of failure to prevent the facilitation of tax evasion.

-IRIS ’s Chief Financial Officer is ultimately responsible for this Strategy and is the SAO for all our companies.
-The Strategy is overseen by the IRIS board which receives regular updates, either directly or through the Audit Committee, from the Chief Financial Officer.
+Our Chief Financial Officer is ultimately responsible for this Strategy and is the SAO for all our companies.
+The Strategy is overseen by our board which receives regular updates, either directly or through the Audit Committee, from the Chief Financial Officer.

 Day to day delivery of the Strategy rests with the Group Tax team, based in our UK Head Office, which supports our UK and worldwide business operations in their tax matters and works closely with our external advisors and HMRC.